jakeyizle/mcl-ts/README.md

     Settings:
         Replay Path - Select the folder where your Slippi replays are stored (usually like Documents\Slippi) SSBM ISO Path - Select your SSBM ISO - any ISO that works with Slippi will work (ex: Animelee, Crystal, Diet) Playback Dolphin Path - Open Slippi Launcher -> Settings -> Dolphin Settings -> Playback -> Open Containing Folder -> Use that Dolphin.exe.
-This is a special Dolphin for playing back replays
+This is a special Dolphin for playing replays.
         Recording Path - where you want recordings to be saved Preroll frames - This will start combos earlier, so "30" would start the combo 30 frames before it actually begins Postroll frames - This will extend the end of the combo, so "45" would include 45 frames after the end of the combo